epinio/docs/docs/howtos/other/gitjob_push.md

 ### Upload Epinio settings

-So the GitJob can authenticate and push correctly, you can upload your Epinio settings file to the cluster with:
+For the GitJob to authenticate and push correctly, upload your Epinio settings file to the cluster with:

 ```console
 kubectl create secret generic epinio-creds --from-file=$HOME/.config/epinio/settings.yaml